 Demand Response

-Proxy Demand Response
+Proxy Demand Response (I)

 FERC Order 719, which was issued in October of 2008, requires that ISOs permit DR aggregators also known as a Curtailment Service Provider (CSP) to bid demand response on behalf of retail customers into the organized energy markets.
 In response to the FERC Order 719 requirements as well as the request from market participants for a product that would better accommodate existing Demand Response retail programs; the ISO developed the concept of the PDR product.
 The proposed PDR product was developed based on feedback from market participants that the Participating Load functionality available at MRTU launch and the proposed refinements to Participating Load did not provide flexibility needed to incorporate price responsive Demand Response programs into the ISO markets.
 Specifically, the PDR Product addresses the following challenges: